cabve/cv/index.md

   - Provide technical risk analysis and threat briefings to various decision makers to support the network development, management, and the customers.
   * Completed necessary process and documentation improvement actions to documentation.

+`July 2020 - Present`
-*Cyber Defence Center - Service Architect, July 2020 - Present*
+__Cyber Defence Center - Service Architect__
-* Developed and implemented hunting process for preemptively identifying vulnerabilities within the network and placing analysts on an active defense posture for continuous monitoring of network and host activities.
+- Developed and implemented hunting process for preemptively identifying vulnerabilities within the network and placing analysts on an active defense posture for continuous monitoring of network and host activities.
-* Developed and implemented an internal penetration testing / red team unit for identifying vulnerabilities within the organization.
+  - Developed and implemented an internal penetration testing / red team unit for identifying vulnerabilities within the organization.
   * Completed processes and documentation improvement actions to refine documentation including incident response process, improve accountability and metrics collection, and enhance information sharing with various partners.

 *Cyber Defence Center - Incident Responder, February 2020 - Present*
 * Perform rapid, response-focused host forensics on impacted hosts